matteoc99/laravel-preference/README.md

 string `name` for preferences, will be removed in version >2.x, consider using enums, as its the direction this package will take.

 ### groups
 for preferences is deprecated and creating groups will be removed with version 2.x
-> groups created with version 1.x will however be still supported.
->
 > the intended use for groups is internal only in combination with enum names

 ## Test